Editing Resource Bundle

 - Select property key in the left pane of the resource bundle editor.

 - In the target locale frame, edit the value as required.
-The respective

 .propertiesfile will change accordingly.